 Mount Mary University offers an accredited four-year Bachelor of Arts in Social Work degree.
 You can complete the program on a full-time or part-time basis (though the part-time option will lengthen the program completion time).
 The program offers courses during the day and evening.

-A minimum of 72 credits in social work are required for this major.
+A minimum of 67 credits in social work are required for this major.
 You also must complete the university’s core curriculum requirements per social work curriculum sheet.
 Nine professional classroom courses are required, in addition to supervised fieldwork.
 Most classes include discussion, group projects, role-playing, field trips and sharing of fieldwork experiences, along with traditional lectures.
+Mount Mary University awards academic credit for life experience in many curricular areas.
+However, no credit for life or work experiences is awarded for required social work courses, specifically those courses required by the BSW social work major and the MSW which begin with the SWK prefix

 Complete degree requirements and a listing of courses are available in the Undergraduate Bulletin (PDF).